Alex: So, Emma Woodhouse, what's more important to you? Being a great friend, or being a great matchmaker?

 - Beneath the Mask: Emma's lack of durable and deep-seated self-confidence (and not the superficial, unstable vanity she shows constantly) is foreshadowed since episode 3 at least.

-- The Cameo: Bing Lee drops by at Elton's engagement party.
+- The Cameo: And Bing pops up during his sister's engagement party.

 - Character Blog

 - Clingy Jealous Girl: Emma is jealous about the camera.
 She doesn't like seeing Alex smoulder at her viewers, because the Wink Ding is her privilege!

 - The Cutie: It's not hard to feel this way about adorable, wide-eyed, pushed-around Harriet.

 - Die for Our Ship: Emma displays this in-universe towards Martin, trying to make Harriet think the worst of him.